erik-404err/snapdrop-tray/README.md

 - When reloading the application, the old device is still found in Snapdrop
 - The Window isnt in the perfect positioning for everybody.
 This can be fixed by (somehow) getting the screenresulution of the client

+## Add in the Future
+- an 'lauch on startup' option
+- dynamic resizing of the textarea in TextInput.html